-If the water won’t drain out of your washing machine, either something is stuck in the drain hose or pump, or the pump is broken.
+Washing machine not draining?
+If the washer won’t drain, either something is stuck in the washing machine drain hose or pump, or the pump is broken.
 Both fixes are simple if you’re even just a little bit handy with tools.
 We’re showing the repair on a Maytag washing machine.

 The pump has a translucent housing, so you might even see the offending piece of clothing wrapped up in the pump.
-Photo 3 shows what to do if the pump is clogged.
-If you don’t see the clog in the pump or in the hose near the pump, then it could be stuck in the outlet where the hose connects to the bottom of the tub.
+The photo below shows what to do if the pump is clogged.
+If you don’t see the clog in the pump or in the washing machine drain hose near the pump, then it could be stuck in the outlet where the hose connects to the bottom of the tub.
 To find out, loosen the clamp that holds the hose to the bottom of the tub and remove the hose.
 Have a bucket and sponge handy, though.
 Any water that’s left in the machine will run out.
 When you locate the piece of clothing, pull it out with needle-nose pliers.

 It’s spring-loaded, so it comes off easily.
 Then remove the hose.
 Remove the belt from the pulley on the bottom side of the pump, and if the clog is visible, pull it out.
 Twist the pulley to unwind the fabric as you pull it out.

 If there’s no clog, check the pump and remove it